AA personal loans review

 Our verdict

-AA was a broker offering fixed monthly repayments on its loans, as well as the flexibility to make additional payments.
+AA are a broker offering fixed monthly repayments on its loans, as well as the flexibility to make additional payments.
 While the lowest rates are for existing customers only, competitive rates are still available – granted you have a good credit score.
 If you did want to repay your loan early to reduce the amount of interest you’ll pay overall, you may be charged an early repayment fee.

 Frequently asked questions

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
+Most of the data in Finder's comparison tables is provided by Defaqto.
+In other cases, Finder has sourced data directly from providers.

 More guides on Finder